vlad-doru/dissertation/README.md

-# dissertation
+# Dissertation

 My latex dissertation project.
-Will write about microhiro and experimento repositories.
+Will present the concepts used in github.com/vlad-doru/microhiro and github.com/vlad-doru/experimento repositories.